What Techniques Guarantee a Perfectly Crispy Schnitzel with a Lemon Wedge?

 Choosing the right meat can significantly impact the final result of your schnitzel.
 Traditionally, schnitzel recipes call for pork, but chicken has become a popular alternative.
 Both types of meat can yield a delicious result, but there are a few things to bear in mind.

-Sujet a lire : Can You Make a Delicious Brazilian Feijoada with Black Beans and Pork?
+A lire aussi : Can You Make a Delicious Brazilian Feijoada with Black Beans and Pork?

 Pork schnitzel, also known as Wiener schnitzel, is more traditional and offers a robust flavor.
 When you’re selecting pork for your schnitzel, opt for boneless pork chops.
 You’ll want to pound the meat to a thinness of about a quarter inch.
 This not only tenderizes the meat but also ensures even cooking.